tulamelkii/otus/README.md

           when: not pki_dir.stat.exists  # pki_dir-register: pki_dir ; stat-modul ; exists - Return Values (with module stat)

-*This is module checking if no folder pki here then run commands and if folder here then skip block
+*This is module checking: if not folder pki here then run commands else if folder here then skip block